 This is another massive site with a ton of information, including deeper dives into equipment and a number of other subjects.
 Levelset often contributes to another of their special sections, Profit Matters.

 Construction Dive is big, thorough, informative, interesting to read, and easy to navigate.
-They’re a huge inspiration to the reporters and editor of Levelset News — and king of getting backlinks from us.
+They’re a huge inspiration to the reporters and editor of Levelset News.

 Construction Executive holds a very special place in our hearts here at Levelset — we have a very close working relationship with them.
-Perhaps not surprisingly, this is also the outfit that we contribute content to most often.
+Perhaps not surprisingly, we also contribute content here often.
 As the name suggests, this magazine and digital blog is a trusted resource for top construction business leaders.

 2. The Jobsite by Procore